What Happens if You Steal Time at Work?

 Simply put, if you steal time at work, your employer could terminate your employment and ask for compensation for the loss of resources.
 Since time theft can be on a par with other types of employee crimes and occupational abuse, employees caught stealing time will be required to repay their employee for the financial damages caused, i.e.: they will have to return the payment received for the time they didn’t work.

 That said, the Fair Labor Standards Act (FLSA) requires that employees be fairly compensated for all hours worked.
 Refusal to pay an employee for the time they’ve worked is known as wage theft, the opposite of time theft.
 The difficulty begins when there’s a dispute over employee hours – how much time is accurate, how much time is stolen?
-It can become a huge legal hassle with law enforcement getting involved, and some employers might opt out of the fight entirely.
+Though time theft is not a criminal offense punished by jail time (making law enforcement unlikely to get involved), the consequences of time theft can quickly become a huge legal hassle.
+Thus, some employers might opt out of the fight entirely despite catching an employee red-handed in the act of falsifying time records.

 However, other more tech-savvy employers might instead turn towards introducing monitoring software into the work environment to help them identify and document all types of time theft.